pratas05/stock_flow/lib/backups/account_settings_MVVM.txt

                             storeCountry.isEmpty)) {
                             CustomSnackbar.show(
                               context: context,
-                              message: "Fill in all store details",
-                            ); return;
+                              message: "Complete all the fields about your Store", ); return;
                           }